-When TND is applied to greenfield development, it can reduce development pressures on open space by encouraging thoughtful, compact development that is consistent with community goals for preserving natural areas and a rural quality of life.
+When TND is applied to greenfield development, it can reduce development pressures on open space by encouraging thoughtful, compact development that is consistent with community goals for preserving natural areas and rural quality of life.

-TND, when combined with transfer of development rights programs, reduces development pressures on privately owned open space by compensating private owners for preserving natural areas, agricultural land, and other open spaces, while directing development toward designated growth areas.
+TND, when combined with the transfer of development rights programs, reduces development pressures on privately owned open space by compensating private owners for preserving natural areas, agricultural land, and other open spaces, while directing development toward designated growth areas.